TheFriendlyCoder/python_template/README.rst

 -----------------------

 * clone the project files
-* update all references to 'ksp_sample' in all files to the name of the new project

-  * ./tox.ini
-  * ./tests/test_version.py

 * rename the 'src/ksp_sample' subfolder to reflect the new project name
 * update the project specific parameters in the 'project.prop' file in the root folder
+* update the import path in the "./tests/test_version.py" script to reflect your new project name
 * activate project on `travis-ci.org <https://travis-ci.org/>`_

   * log in to the Travis CI website